Prince Andrew Was Friends With Another Alleged Pedophile As His Jeffrey Epstein Fallout Continues

 Prince Andrew, the second son of Queen Elizabeth II and friend of convicted pedophile Jeffrey Epstein, is once again receiving intense criticism after news of his friendship with another alleged child rapist hit the news.

 As reported by The New York Post, fashion tycoon Peter Nygard just faced charges of the rape and sodomy of minors in a shocking federal lawsuit filed on Thursday in a Manhattan court.
-Prince Andrew is a known associate of Nygard, and even stayed at his Bahamas villa with his ex-wife Sarah Ferguson and daughters Princess Beatrice and Eugenie.
+Prince Andrew is a known associate of Nygard, and even stayed at his Bahamas villa with his ex-wife, Sarah Ferguson, and daughters Princesses Beatrice and Eugenie.

-Though the holiday took place 20 years ago, back in 2000, it nevertheless resulted in several pictures of the duke and his family smiling with the billionaire, along with Prince Andrew and Nygard going for walks together.
+Though the holiday took place 20 years ago, back in 2000, it nevertheless resulted in several pictures of Andrew, or the Duke of York, and his family smiling with the billionaire, along with Prince Andrew and Nygard going for walks together.

-These photos will no doubt come to haunt the duke as multiple horrific allegations against Nygard come to light.
+These photos will no doubt come to haunt the prince as multiple horrific allegations against Nygard come to light.
 According to the new lawsuit, Nygard lured “a slew of young disadvantaged teens to his Bahamian mansion under the promise of fame and fortune,” only to rape and sodomize the minors, who were reportedly as young as 14-years-old.

 According to The New York Daily News, Nygard would hold “pamper parties” where he would drug the young girls, some of whom were virgins at the time, before assaulting them.